 Since 1950 Inspiration Point

-has been a place for students in voice, Instrumental Music, and related arts come to prepare for professional careers.
+has been a place for students in voice, instrumental music, and related arts to come to prepare for professional careers.
 Beginning in 1993, our strong focus on opera led to our Company name:

 Opera in the Ozarks at Inspiration Point.